Learn How to Write a Formal Email

 According to HubSpot, email volumes have increased by 44 percent since the COVID-19 pandemic hit in 2020.
 If you’re a business professional, you need to be careful with how you communicate over email.
 It’s easy to slip into the habit of writing emails in a colloquial manner with abbreviations, slang, and poor grammar.
 This is why learning how to write a formal email is important.

 But how do you go about doing this?
-Learn how to write a formal email that will leave a good impression with these top tips.
+Learn how to write an email to a client that will leave a good impression with these top tips.

 1. Decide on the email’s target audience and aim